 They also support numerous organizations and charities such as the YWCA, Sanctuary Toronto, Urban Promise, and the Amazon Rainforest Conservancy.

 While not exactly pyjamas, KOTN offers loungewear including yummy-looking joggers, shorts, and tops fit for the best slumber has to offer and if you need a pair of sustainable socks for your tootsies, make sure to check them out.
-No matter what you are looking for it will come in enticing colours like ‘Dawn’, ‘Caramel’ and ‘Moss’.
+No matter what you are looking for it will come in enticing colors like ‘Dawn’, ‘Caramel’ and ‘Moss’.
+This is not the first time we have featured this super-stylish brand.
+They carry the cuuuutest hats, really great fitting t-shirts and bras, and much more.
+Make sure to give those a look before you go!

 A BCI certification means farming methods used account for maintaining and conserving biodiversity, local water consumption, and the use of minimally harmful crop protection methods.